ryanlopezzzz/EEG/README.md

 # Project Description

-This project builds an EEG device that measures brain waves--specifically the alpha waves.
-EEG use electrodes to measure the voltage difference in brain regions with similar spatial orientations.
+This project builds an EEG device that measures brain waves to determine if the user is concentrating or relaxed.
+An EEG uses electrodes placed on the user's scalp to measure the voltage difference between brain regions.
 These voltage differences oscillate and represent synchronized activity over a network of neurons.
-Depending on the electrode placements, brain waves have different characteristic frequency, magnitude, and are related to different brain activties.
+Depending on the electrode placements, brain waves have different characteristic frequency, magnitude, and are related to different brain activities.
 In our project, we measure alpha waves originating from the occipital lobe because they are one of the strongest EEG signals.
 Alpha waves have a signature frequency in the range of 8-12 HZ.
-It reflects activities of the visual cortex: it is increased with closed eyes and relaxation, and decreased with open eyes and concentration.
+It reflects activities of the visual cortex: their magnitude is increased with closed eyes and relaxation, and decreased with open eyes and concentration.

 In our project, we use a circuit to amplify the electrode signals from the brain, and uses a number of high pass, low pass, and notch filters to filter out frequencies outside of 8-12 HZ.
 Then, we take data with a raspberry pi 4 and post-process the data using digital filters and analyze it with statistical methods.
-In the end, we successfully captured alpha waves and observed that its magnitude varies significantly from concentrated state to relaxed state.
-Furthermore, we came up with three applications that utilizes the fact that alpha waves have distinct magnitudes between concentrated state and relaxed state:
+In the end, we successfully captured alpha waves and observed that its magnitude varies significantly between a concentrated and relaxed state.
+Furthermore, we came up with three applications that utilize our EEG device:

 1st application: use EEG to play "EEG bird" (modeled after flappy bird).
 * https://youtu.be/KFIHE_fInmM